 (b) A small sample of significant changes to the licensee's emergency operating, abnormal operating, emergency response procedures and equipment can be examined and discussed with personnel to determine whether they are aware of the changes, understand them and have received training appropriate for their use.

-(c) It should be noted that there is no intent to inspect the ability to critique the performance-drills.
-The inspection is performed to verify the ability to implement the Emergency Plan, not verify the ability to critique drills as is done under the baseline IP.
-As such, poor performance should be documented as observations under scope in the EP section of the inspection report.
+(c) It should be noted that there is no intent to inspect the licensee’s ability to critique the performance-drills.
+The inspection is performed to verify the licensee’s ability to implement the Emergency Plan, not verify the ability to critique drills as is done under the baseline IP.
+As such, poor performance should be documented as observations under “scope” in the EP section of the inspection report.
 Corrective action program identification numbers may be included in the report to facilitate verification of correction during future inspections.

 d.
 Key Attribute - Procedure Quality.

 1. Evaluate to what extent procedure quality has contributed to previously identified performance issues.
 In performing this evaluation, select a sample of procedures which reflect instances where problems with procedures have been documented in LERs, NRC inspection reports, or licensee assessments or audits.
 Focus on the technical adequacy of the procedures using the following guidance as applicable.
-Evaluate the actions to address the procedure inadequacies.
+Evaluate the licensee’s actions to address the procedure inadequacies.

 2. Development and review of procedures.